-Our current tax system is regressive?

-It is.
-Think about America's 400 plus billionaires.
-None of the corpus - the principal -- of their wealth is subjected to taxation.
+Our current tax system is regressive because none of the corpus - the principal -- of their wealth of the rich, including our more than 400 billionaires, is subjected to taxation.
 Instead they pay taxes only on the income earned on their wealth.
-But this income comes primarily as capital gains, which are taxed at an incredibly low rate - only 15 percent.
+But this income comes primarily as capital gains, which are taxed at only 15 percent.
 Furthermore, capital gains taxes are levied only when wealth holders realize their gains -- when they sell their appreciated assets.

 But the super rich don't need to sell their gains.
 If they need cash - they can borrow using their appreciated assets as collateral.
-When they pass away, they can hand their heirs their appreciate assets with a step-up in basis, which wipes out prior capital gains.
+When they die, they can hand their heirs their appreciated assets with a step-up in basis, which wipes out prior capital gains.
 With the right estate planning, they can also avoid most estate and gift taxes.
 Unlike most of us, what the super wealthy and just plain wealthy pay in taxes is a matter of choice - their choice.
 When Warren Buffet says his tax rate is much lower than his secretary's, he's got it right.

 So why do so many Democrats think the FairTax is regressive?
 Because they consider taxes relative to annual income rather than resources, and the former is a terrible proxy for the later.
 Bill Gate's income this year may be zero given what's happening to stocks.
 If so, a man with over \$47 billion in resources will be classified, based on income, as no better off than the homeless.
 And since Gates consumption is based on his resources, not his current income, the ratio of this "poor" person's FairTax payments to his income would be sky high.
-Measuring taxes relative to income will thus suggest regressivity where none exists.
+Measuring taxes relative to income will thus suggest regressivity with respect to consumption taxation where none exists.